janelia-flyem/clio_toplevel/README.md

 # Cloud function for managing Clio

-Simple function for managing logins, datasets, and other resources.
+Simple cloud function for managing logins, datasets, and other resources useful for analyzing and using large electron microscopy (EM) datasets.

+The service uses Google Oauth and maintains authorization data inside Google's datastore.

+## Installation

+The function can be installed by copying the python and requirements file into a Google Cloud function environment.
+An "OWNER" environment variaable should be specified as an email address.

 ## API

 ### datasets